Battery recycling: Lead–acid batteries

 Lead-acid batteries include but are not limited to: car batteries, golf cart batteries, UPS batteries, industrial fork-lift batteries, motorcycle batteries, and commercial batteries.
 These can be regular lead–acid, sealed lead–acid, gel type, or absorbent glass mat batteries.
 These are recycled by grinding them, neutralizing the acid, and separating the polymers from the lead.
 The recovered materials are used in a variety of applications, including new batteries.

 The lead in a lead–acid battery can be recycled.
 Elemental lead is toxic and should therefore be kept out of the waste stream.

-The casing of a Lead–acid battery is often made of either polypropylene or ABS, which can also be recycled, although there are significant limitations on recycling plastics.
+The casing of a lead–acid battery is often made of either polypropylene or ABS, which can also be recycled, although there are significant limitations on recycling plastics.

 Many cities offer battery recycling services for lead–acid batteries.
 In some jurisdictions, including U.S. states and Canadian provinces, a refundable deposit is paid on batteries.
 This encourages recycling of old batteries instead of abandonment or disposal with household waste.
 Businesses that sell new car batteries may also collect used batteries (or be required to do so by law) for recycling.

 A 2019 study commissioned by battery-industry promotional group, the Battery Council, calculated battery lead recycling rates in the United States in the period 2014–2018, taking into account battery scrap lead import/export data from the Department of Commerce.
 The report says that, after accounting for net scrap battery lead exports from the United States, 99.0% of the remaining lead from lead-acid batteries in the United States is reclaimed.
 The Battery Council figures indicate that around 15.5 billion pounds of battery lead was consumed in the USA in that period, with a net amount of approximately 2 billion pounds battery scrap lead being exported.
 Of the 13.6 billion pounds remaining after exports, 13.5 billion pounds were recycled.

 The U.S. Environmental Protection Agency (EPA), has reported lesser and varying levels of lead-acid battery recycling in the United States in earlier years, under various administrations, Republican and Democrat.
 The EPA reported in 1987 that varying economics and regulatory requirements have contributed to rates of 97 percent in 1965, above 83 percent in 1980, 61 percent in 1983, and around 70 percent in 1985.

-Nevertheless, in October 2020, near the end of the Trump administration, the EPA posted the statement that "In 2018, the estimated amount of recycled battery lead was about 99 percent," without explicitly citing the source of the estimate, but indirectly indicating involvement of industry sources.

 According to a 1992 EPA Superfund report, lead batteries account for about 80% of the lead used in the United States, of which about 60% is reclaimed during times of low lead prices, but more in times of high lead prices; it reported that 50% of the nation's lead needs are filled from recycled lead.